Jompda/mooc-course-project-1/README.md

 A09:2021-Security Logging and Monitoring Failures can be simplified to insufficient logging [8].
 The course project only logs HTTP requests and they're just printed to STDOUT which doesn't even get stored anywhere.
 Due to this flawed design, tracing unintended behaviour of the system itself is near impossible and malicious activity such as money transfers or login attempts can go completely undetected.

 Fixing this issue takes a bit more effort.
-All events such as HTTP requests, logins, money transfers, and account lockouts should be logged to a persistent medium such as a database in a clearly readable format, excluding private information ofcourse.
+All events such as HTTP requests, logins, money transfers, and account lockouts should be logged to a persistent medium such as a database or dedicated files in a clearly readable format, excluding private information ofcourse.
 In addition, the log should also be backed up in a separate physical location [8].
 All this is to create a trail to track down activity, be it malicious or otherwise necessary.

 References: